Preparatory classes provide subject review and practice testing to help area high school juniors and seniors become better prepared for the SAT.

 Each fall and winter, Assistance League offers SAT Review Courses for high school juniors and seniors who are enrolled in Benton County Schools.
 The course helps students to become familiar with the SAT and develop strategies for success.
 Classes are offered in both math and verbal testing techniques.
 Teachers with experience in SAT preparation provide the instruction.
 Four class sessions focus on math and verbal instruction; the fifth session includes a practice test; the sixth and last session is devoted to returning the practice test and giving students feedback.
 Note that the test session runs approximately 45 minutes longer than the other classes.

-The classes will be held for six weeks, from 9-11:30 a.m. on Saturday mornings, or Tuesday evenings from 7:00-9:30 p.m. at Cheldelin Middle School, 987 NE Conifer Boulevard in Corvallis.
+The Fall 2017 class will be held for six weeks, from 9:00 a.m -11:30 a.m. on Saturday mornings, at Cheldelin Middle School, 987 NE Conifer Boulevard in Corvallis.
+Our Winter classes will be held on Tuesday evenings and Saturday mornings.

 The registration fee of $45.00 covers instruction, study guide, and snacks during breaks.
 A limited number of scholarships are available.
 Contact your school counselor for more information.